proctorf/DH101/Schedule_converted.md

 Nitasha Tiku, Kevin Schaul and Szu Yu Chen, "[This is how AI image generators see the world](https://www.washingtonpost.com/technology/interactive/2023/ai-generated-images-bias-racism-sexism-stereotypes/)" *The Washington Post* (November 1st, 2023)

-## Week 4: Holmes as Detective and Data Scientist
+## Week 4: Holmes as Detective and Data Scientist (February 11-13, 2025)
-**February 11-13, 2025**

-### Tuesday 2/11: More Sherlock Holmes - how does Sherlock Holmes think like a Data Scientist?
+### Tuesday: More Sherlock Holmes - how does Sherlock Holmes think like a Data Scientist?
 A bad Data Scientist? / Inky cont.

 "A Scandal in Bohemia" [http://sherlockholmes.stanford.edu/pdf/holmes_01.pdf](http://sherlockholmes.stanford.edu/pdf/holmes_01.pdf)

 "The Adventure of the Blue Carbuncle" [http://ignisart.com/camdenhouse/canon/blue.htm](http://ignisart.com/camdenhouse/canon/blue.htm)

-### Thursday 2/13: More Sherlock Holmes - How does/doesn't Sherlock Holmes think like a Humanist? / Storyboarding
+### Thursday: More Sherlock Holmes - How does/doesn't Sherlock Holmes think like a Humanist? / Storyboarding

 "The Speckled Band" [http://ignisart.com/camdenhouse/canon/spec.htm](http://ignisart.com/camdenhouse/canon/spec.htm)